Azure Security Best Practices: Safeguarding Your Cloud Infrastructure and Data

 Map Azure assets and create a compliance strategy

 Prior to layering your Azure environment, it is vital to understand your cloud environment, and before you apply these best practices, grasp those assets that have to be protected.
+Asset discovery and classification are critical for implementing effective Azure cloud security strategies.

 Mapping cloud assets on the Azure cloud platform includes all applications on the data store and classifying the data according to requirements and importance.
 It is significant to be aware of the client data and users who have access to it.